5 minsOctober 21, 2018

 - SGBs are held in the books of the RBI or in demat form eliminating the risk of loss of scrip.
 How your investment would fare, is based on the movement of gold.

-- The minimum investment allowed is 1 gram, while the maximum buying limit is a subscription of 4 kg for individuals, 4 kg for Hindu Undivided Family (HUF) and 20 kg for trusts and similar entities notified by the government from time to time
+- The minimum investment allowed is 1 gram, while the maximum buying limit is a subscription of 4 kg for individuals, 4 kg for Hindu Undivided Family (HUF) and 20 kg for trusts and similar entities notified by the government from time

-per fiscal year (April – March).
+to time per fiscal year (April – March).

 - During the holding period, you earn interest @2.50% p.a. (fixed rate) on the initial amount in SGBs.
-The interest will be credited semi-annually to your bank account and the last interest will be payable on maturity along with the principal.
+The interest will be credited semi-annually to your bank account and the last interest will be payable on maturity along with the

-- On maturity, SBGs are redeemed in Indian rupees and the redemption price is based on simple average of the closing price of gold (of 99.9% purity) of the last three business days from the date of repayment published by the India Bullion and
+- On maturity, SBGs are redeemed in Indian rupees and the redemption price is based on simple average of the closing price of gold (of 99.9% purity) of the last three business days from the date of repayment published by the India Bullion

-Jewellers Association Limited.
+and Jewellers Association Limited.

 - Premature redemption/encashment is allowed after the fifth year from the date of issue on coupon payment dates.
 You can approach the concerned bank/Post Office/agent 30 days before the coupon payment date.
-And please note that a request for
+And please note that a request

-for the bond.
+time of applying for the bond.
 As per the current tax laws, the capital gains tax arising on redemption of SGBs to an individual is exempted.

 - You also have the option to gift these bonds to your near and dear ones by following legit procedures.